avinashkranjan/Amazing-Python-Scripts/Instagram Liker Bot/readMe.md

 Modules and tools used:
 Selenium, getpass and time

-Development status: This is a complete version and the future version might function in adding auto-comments as w
+Development status: This is a complete version and the future version might function in adding auto-comments as well

 BY SAYANTANI SAHA